Canardoux/taudio/README.md

 Actually, Taudio is essentially a new name for  Flutter Sound 10.0.
 It is 100% compatible with the Flutter Sound 9.x API.
 Later, the API wil be improved little by little for a more clean and modern API.
 It will be based on the Web Audio API as recommandated by the W3C.

 Why `Taudio` and not `Flutter Sound 10.0.0 ?
 There are several reasons.
 Some are good and some are bad.
 - Taudio is released under a different license.
-We wanted to be clear that it is a different product
+We wanted to be clear that it is a different product.
-- Hopefully, the Flutter Sound legacy will diminish with time
+- Hopefully, the Flutter Sound legacy will diminish with time.
+- Because issues on the Flutter Sound Github repository are a complete mess and I want to start a new clean Github repository.
-- There are too many characters to type in Flutter Sound name
+- There are too many characters to type in Flutter Sound name.
-- I am fed up with Flutter Sound and I need to work on something new
+- I am fed up with Flutter Sound and I need to work on something new.

 The code and the doc are both to be done.
 Actually, you can refer to [the Flutter Sound doc](https://flutter-sound.canardoux.xyz/) if you need informations.